prgpascal/android-qr-data-transfer/README.md

 * It receives an *ArrayList\<String>* as input parameter, containing all the messages to be exchanged.
 For each *String* a new QR code will be created.
 * If the Wi-Fi Direct is disabled, the library will automatically turn it on.
 * Every exchanged message is checked with a digest ([SHA-256](https://en.wikipedia.org/wiki/SHA-2)).
-* If an error occur, the entire process is interrupted and no data is returned to the receiver.
+* If an error occurs, the entire process is interrupted and no data is returned to the receiver.

 ## Import dependency
 You can use JitPack to easily import this library into your project.